 — Jean-Paul Adriaansen, Water Street Books, Exeter, NH

-Frozen in Time is a gripping true story of survival, bravery, and honor in the vast Arctic wilderness during World War II, from Mitchell Zuckoff, the author of New York Times bestseller Lost in Shangri-La.
+A gripping true story of survival, bravery, and honor in the vast Arctic wilderness during World War II, from Mitchell Zuckoff, the author of New York Times bestseller Lost in Shangri-La.

 On November 5, 1942, a US cargo plane slammed into the Greenland Ice Cap.
 Four days later, the B-17 assigned to the search-and-rescue mission became lost in a blinding storm and also crashed.
 Miraculously, all nine men on board survived, and the US military launched a daring rescue operation.
 But after picking up one man, the Grumman Duck amphibious plane flew into a severe storm and vanished.